Follow our brief introduction to Geeklab’s taxonomy, to help you better navigate when running tests with our platform.

 At Geeklab, we’ve played with a lot of different terms in the past year, so having our internal taxonomy in place is something that’s long overdue.
 We’ve played around with terms like tests, appcredits, campaign credits, campaigns, product pages, variations, apps, everything meaning sometimes the same, sometimes different things.

-No worries, Apps are meant to be developed and iterated as you learn more what works with your audience.
-Title, Icon, Banner Art, Categories and Sub-categories can be modified at any point of time, without changing any of the data you've collected.
+No worries, Projects are meant to be developed and iterated as you learn more what works with your audience.
+Title, Icon, Banner Art, Categories and Sub-categories can be modified at any point of time, without changing any of the data you’ve collected.

 Campaigns are as flexible as everything else in Geeklab.
 Campaigns do not actually hold any data inside them.
 Campaigns are used to measure different variants against each others as well as to get a campaign tracking link that will randomly distribute traffic between different variants inside that campaign.